faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 culture is "You can leave the Church but you can't leave it alone."

-The statement indicates that when a person leaves the Church they will (likely?) continue to argue against (or at least be interested in) the Church.
+The statement indicates that when a person leaves the Church they will (likely?) continue to argue against, or at least be interested in, the Church.
 At its most innocuous, the statement may be viewed as neutral or value free---it is merely an _observation_ about the behavior of former members that they continue to be involved in or concerned with LDS matters even after having left.
-In that spirit, this document does not argue against the observation that at least some significant fraction of former members seem to fixate on the LDS Church, the actions of its leaders, its history, or its truth-claims for some length of time following their departure.[^survivorship_bias]
+In fact, this document does not seek to counter the observation that at least some significant fraction of former members seem to fixate on the LDS Church, the actions of its leaders, its history, or its truth-claims for some length of time following their departure.[^survivorship_bias]

-However, members often use the statement in a manner to invalidate the perspective of former members.
-This document briefly explores the likely intended meaning of the phrase, examines the proportionality of behavior of former members in _contrast to_ active members of the Church, and then concludes by advancing and defending valid reasons why some members might focus on the LDS Church for some time even after their departure.
+However, members often use the statement in a manner that seems to invalidate the perspective of former members.
+This document briefly explores the history of the phrase and likely intended meaning of the phrase when used colloquially, examines the proportionality of behavior of former members in _contrast to_ active members of the Church, and then concludes by advancing and defending valid reasons why some members might focus on the LDS Church for some time even after their departure.

-## LDS perspective
+## Historical analysis

+In 2008, LDS scholar Blair Dee Hodges investigated the origin of the phrase in [a detailed blog post](https://web.archive.org/web/20210609080651/http://lifeongoldplates.blogspot.com/2008/08/they-leave-church-but-cant-leave-it.html) and, along with other helpful commenters, was able to piece together a reasonable chronology of its inception and usage.
+He also pin-pointed the similarity between Maxwell's statement and a story, used frequently in official and unofficial LDS literature, where Joseph Smith describes the necessary trajectory of apostates if they leave the Church.

 ### Following the dictation of the evil one